serengil/deepface/README.md

    demography = DeepFace.analyze("img4.jpg", detector_backend = backend)
 ```

+[MTCNN](https://sefiks.com/2020/09/09/deep-face-detection-with-mtcnn-in-python/) seems to overperform in detection and alignment stages but it is slower than [SSD](https://sefiks.com/2020/08/25/deep-face-detection-with-opencv-in-python/).

 **Streaming and Real Time Analysis** - [`Demo`](https://youtu.be/-c9sSJcx6wI)

 You can run deepface for real time videos as well.